- Games, Toys, and Hobbies»

 From a short distance I really thought it was a real baby.

-As I got closer and realised it was one of those reborn baby dolls I was relieved but was also amazed at how life like it looked.
+As I got closer and realised it was one of those realistic dolls I was relieved but was also amazed at how life like it looked.

-These new dolls are not like the ones that were in the shops years ago when I was a kid but a doll that even on close inspection looks and feels like a real new born baby!
+They are not like the ones that were in the shops years ago when I was a kid.
+Even on close inspection they look like a real baby!

 Who are Buying these Reborn Baby Dolls?